 “You want a proper diagnosis, and a straightforward blood test and EKG are the starting points.
 If the thought crossed your mind that you might be having a heart attack, you need to speak up.”

-Remember the patient advocate I quoted in my first paragraph here?
+Remember the patient advocate I quoted earlier here?
 Here’s what she advised that Toronto conference audience of health care professionals:

 “It’s not realistic to have patients drive change on our own.
 We are sick.
 We are exhausted.